BenHey/BenHey.github.io/_pages/about.md

 ---

-I am a Staff Research Scientist at Criteo with  a focus on   game theory.
+I am a Staff Research Scientist at Criteo AI Lab,  where I am the lead of the Performance Science team.
 I am a member of the join Inria/Criteo FairPlay team.
+I  have a focus on game theory.
 I dedicate time to both applied and theoretical topics.